Productivity

 // Pull down all Notion content

-await myCoolCMS.fetch()
+await myCoolCMS.pull()

 // Access the routes here: